 The assumption was that resilience was created by some static internal quality of an individual.

-2. Extraordinary Asset vs Ordinary Resources
+2. Extraordinary Assets vs Ordinary Resources

-Researchers later found that resilience was actually quite common9 in human development when the operation of basic adaptation systems was protected and in good working order.
+Researchers later found that resilience was quite common9 in human development when the operation of basic adaptation systems was protected and in good working order.
 If those systems were impaired during child development, then the risk for developmental problems became much higher.

 Resilience expert, Ann S. Masten, called this the Ordinary Magic10 because it’s the ordinary resource, not extraordinary quality, that protects us.

-3. Fixed vs Variable
+3. Fixed vs. Variable

 Another new concept about resilience is that it can potentially fluctuate over time and across different domains.